Tuesday, September 8, 2015

 Avis Dolphin is based on a real person of the same name who sailed on the steamship, The Lusitania, in 1915.
 The real Avis Dolphin was accompanied by Hilda Ellis and Sarah Smith on her journey.
 While on the ill-fated liner, she was befriended by Professor Ian Holbourn, also a real person.
 Avis Dolphin is an imaginative retelling of their voyage across the Atlantic in diary form beginning on Day One Saturday, May 1, 1915 and continuing until the last entry on Day Seven, Friday May 7, 1915 when tragedy struck.

 The story opens with twelve-year-old Avis Dolphin arriving at Pier 54 in New York City, preparing to board the Lusitania.
 Accompanying her are two nurses, Hilda Ellis and Sarah Smith from her mother's nursing home in St. Thomas, Ontario.
-Avis doesn't want to leave her home to travel to England where she will see her grandparents in Worcester and study at a school there.
+Avis doesn't want to leave her home to travel to England where she will visit her grandparents in Worcester and study at a school there.
 She feels even worse when she overhears a conversation between two photographers attempting to photograph the famous millionaire, Mr. Vanderbilt who has arrived to board the ship.
 They are discussing the possibility that the Lusitania might be in danger of being attacked by the Germans who have sent a warning out that the sea around the British Isles is a war zone.
 However Hilda reassures her that Mr. Sumner of the Cunard Lines has indicated that the Lusitania is too fast for the German U-boats.
 They try to comfort her by pointing out all the wealthy travellers who are boarding the Lusitania, indicating that they believe the voyage will be a safe one.

 At 12:20pm the Lusitania pulls away from the dock and sets sail for Liverpool, England.
 The next morning finds Avis feeling unwell and seasick.
 Unable to eat breakfast, she walks to the deck in the hopes the fresh air will help her.
 There she meets a kindly Scottish gentleman named Ian Holbourn who notices that Avis feels unwell and encourages her to join him for a walk.
 Hilda recognizes him as Professor Ian Holbourn, the Laird of Foula, a small rocky island in the western Scottish Shetlands.
 To distract Avis from her sea sickness, Professor Holbourn begins by telling her some facts about the Lusitania and also about his wife Marion and his three boys.
 He invites her to visit his family at Foula.
 They decide to explore the first class section of the ship, and are amazed at its opulence.